AnmolKothari22/text_input_output/README.md

 ## How to use it
   1) type input in inputer.txt
-  2) type ./executer.sh <filename>.cpp in terminal
+  2) type ./executer.sh <filename>.cpp in a linux terminal
-  3) expect the output in output.txt
+  3) expect the output in outer.txt